How long have you been in IR?

 How is your team set up?

-How many roadshows and investor conferences do you participate in?
+How many conferences and roadshows do you participate in?

 Do you ever hold investor or capital markets days?